gariktepanosian/demo2/README.md

 - Usernames for Trainee and Trainer entities are calculated based on first name and last name, with a serial number added if necessary.
 - Passwords are generated as random 10-character strings.

+- ## Unit Tests for Trainee and Related Services

+- This section outlines the unit tests specifically designed for the Trainee domain model and its associated classes.

 ## Logging

 - Proper logging is implemented throughout the application to provide visibility into various actions and operations.